obriencole11/rigloo/Documentation.md

 Features:
 * See Basic Component
 * Is Leaf Joint: Whether the target is a leaf joint.
 This is for specific squash and stretch setups where bind joints do not have any children.
-This is the recomended method for squash and stretch setups with this tool (see above)
+This is the recommended method for squash and stretch setups with this tool (see above)

 ### Multi-FK Component
 A grouping a two or more FK Components.
 This makes it easier to organize large FK chains when rigging.
 Only the top level component has parent space control.